r-hub/blog/content/post/2020-04-29-maintenance/index.md

 #### Run something every time you make a change

-Knowing your package still pass R CMD check, and what the latest value of test coverage is, is important enough for running commands _after every change you commit to your codebase_.
+Knowing your package still passes R CMD check, and what the latest value of test coverage is, is important enough for running commands _after every change you commit to your codebase_.
-That is the idea behind continuous integration (CI), that [has been very well explained by Julia Silge with the particular example of Travis CI](https://juliasilge.com/blog/beginners-guide-to-travis/).
+That is the idea behind continuous integration (CI), which [has been very well explained by Julia Silge with the particular example of Travis CI](https://juliasilge.com/blog/beginners-guide-to-travis/).

 > "The idea behind continuous integration is that CI will automatically run R CMD check (along with your tests, etc.) every time you push a commit to GitHub.
 You don't have to remember to do this; CI automatically checks the code after every commit."
 Julia Silge